 Director of Alumnae Relations Hillary Allen, ’01, says Move-In Day brings back great memories for alumnae.

-“Many alumnae can recall moving onto campus and whether or not you lived on campus, you were welcomed by eager upperclassman, a helpful adviser or student adviser, and a Big Sis who loved you at first sight,” Allen said.
+“Many alumnae can recall moving onto campus and whether or not you lived on campus, you were welcomed by eager upperclassman, a helpful advisor or student advisor, and a Big Sis who loved you at first sight,” Allen said.
 “For many of us, Move-In Day at Meredith conjures up many treasured memories because it was the beginning of creating our new home in Wonderland.
 There are probably many alumnae who would trade places with a member of the Class of 2023 in a heartbeat.”

 About the Incoming Class